snl-dakota/dakota/docs/user/usingdakota/theory/bayesian.rst

 corrected model.
 The calibration data and the resulting calibrated model are shown in Figure `1.4 <#fig:mat_uncorr>`__.
-With experimental data, the observations may not be taken at the same independent field coordinates, so the keyword ``interpolate`` can be used in the ``responses`` block of the Dakota input file.
+With experimental data, the observations may not be taken at the same independent field coordinates, so the keyword :dakkw:`responses-calibration_terms-calibration_data-interpolate` can be used in the :dakkw:`responses` block of the Dakota input file.
 The uncorrected model does not adequately capture the experimental data.

 .. figure:: img/moddiscrep_ExpAllData.png
    :alt: Graphs of the experimental data :math:`d(t,x)` for